TEXT - Update this field - Replace this text with a short description of your article - keep it between around 100-150 characters - no full stop

 'Good Me Bad Me is a compelling page-turner.
 Chilling and dark, it grips you and won't let go' Rebecca Done, author of The Secret We're Keeping

-Hold Back the Stars is a love story like no other.
+Bittersweet and life-affirming, Hold Back the Stars is the love story of the year.

 'Frost-demons have no interest in mortal girls wed to mortal men.
 In the stories, they only come for the wild maiden.'